Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 Here you can see the location of Skaftafell and Svartifoss waterfall on the map.

-You can rent a car in Reykjavík and drive there in 4 hours.
+You can rent a car in Reykjavík and drive to Skaftafell in 4 hours.

-There are many stops on the way so I would recommend that you take it easy and visit all the major sights n the South-coast along the way, f.ex.:
+There are many stops on the way so I would recommend that you take it easy and visit all the major sights on the South Coast along the way, f.ex.:

 The historic Kirkjubæjarklaustur, Systrafoss & Systrastapi in South-Iceland

-Svínafellsjökull glacier where a Game ot Throne scene was filmed
+Svínafellsjökull glacier where a Game of Throne scene was filmed

 I haven't hiked on Svínafellsjökull glacier yet, I have just hiked up to the edge of the glacier (see my photo above), but if you want to read up on glacier hikes then I have added a travel-blog about a glacier hike on Sólheimajökull glacier.

-Have a lovely time at the beautiful Skaftafell :)
+Have a lovely time at the beautiful oasis of Skaftafell :)

 其他有意思的博客